 SELECT can contain:

 In MySQL, you cannot modify a table and select from the same table

 in a subquery.
 This applies to statements such as

 be used in the

-For information about how the optimizer handles subqueries, see Section 184.108.40.206, “Optimizing Subqueries with EXISTS Strategy”.
-For a discussion of restrictions on subquery use, including performance issues for certain forms of subquery syntax, see Section D.4, “Restrictions on Subqueries”.
+For information about how the optimizer handles subqueries, see Section 8.2.2, “Subquery Optimization”.
+For a discussion of restrictions on subquery use, including performance issues for certain forms of subquery syntax, see Section C.4, “Restrictions on Subqueries”.